 - Your credit score

 - The geographic location of your home in Idaho

 - The proximity of your home to a fire station

 - Your previous claims record

 - The amount of your deductible

 Zillow estimates that homeowners can expect to pay approximately $35 each month for every $100,000 of your home's value.

-How Clearsurance rates and ranks the best homeowners insurance companies in Idaho
+How does Clearsurance rate and rank the best homeowners insurance companies in Idaho?

 Consistent with its mission towards greater transparency, Clearsurance does not keep its rating and ranking formulas in a black box.
 Our algorithm analyzes a range of inputs from our independent community of insurance customers, including: